The Central and Local Government team led by Martin Jones has diverse interests and investigations.

-Following the economic recession, the election of the coalition government and the appointment in 2013 of Visiting Professor Ileana Steccolini, new projects assessing the financial and organisational resilience of local government internationally both as a response to the current era of austerity and in the post-recession long term have been developed and added to the units’ portfolio.
+Since the economic recession, and the election of the coalition government the team have been undertaking a series of projects assessing the financial and organisational resilience of local government nationally and internationally, both as a response to the current era of austerity and in the post-recession long term.

-There were currently three inter-related work streams investigating central and local government issues, from which the group will fashion an impact case study relating to Public Assurance and Value for Money for the 2020 REF.
+There are currently two inter-related work streams investigating central and local government issues, and the team are developing an impact case study relating to Public Assurance and Value for Money for the 2021 Research Excellence Framework.

 Work stream 1